TSEM: Temporally Weighted Spatiotemporal Explainable Neural Network for Multivariate Time Series

+Formally, the input MTS is simultaneously fed into two different branches that consider each of its two dimensions, namely spatial and temporal ones.
+The spatial branch is designed to extract the spatial information spanned across the constituent time series by firstly applying a convolutional filter with a customized kernel size with one side fixed to the length of temporal axis of the MTS.
+This is done to reduce the number of model parameters and increase the training as well as inference speed.
+It is then followed by a 1x1 Conv2D layers to collapse the number of previous filters into one filter, making the shape of the resulting feature map equalled to the input.
+The idea is proposed by Fauvel et al. \cite{fauvel2021xcm} in their XCM architecture and kept as the backbone in our architecture, TSEM.

-As a result, since the temporal explanation is superfluous when the first branch can extract the spatiotemporal explanation, the 1-D convolutional module is replaced with an LSTM module with a hidden unit count equal to the window size hyperparameter.
-This substitution sacrifices the explainability of the 1-D convolutional module in exchange for improved temporal performance.
-The result is then upsampled to the size of the original time duration and element-wise multiplied with the feature maps from the first branch's two-dimensional convolutional module.
-This results in time weighted spatiotemporal forward feature maps from which the explanation map may be retrieved by different CAM-based techniques.
+In the temporal branch, since the temporal explanation is redundant when the first branch can extract the spatiotemporal explanation, the Conv1D module is replaced with an LSTM module with a number of hidden units equal to the window size hyperparameter.
+The substitution sacrifices the explainability of the Conv1D module in exchange for improved temporal features because the LSTM module treats the time series signal as a continuous input rather than a discrete one as in the Conv .
+It is then upsampled to the size of the original time duration and element-wise multiplied with the feature maps from the first branch's two-dimensional convolutional module instead of being concatenated as in the temporal branch of XCM (Fig. \ref{fig:XCM_arch}).
+This results in time-weighted spatiotemporal forward feature maps from which the explanation map may be retrieved by different CAM-based techniques.
 Additionally, the new feature map is considered to improve accuracy when compared to XCM.